The NANOGrav 12.5-year Data Set: Bayesian Limits on Gravitational Waves from Individual Supermassive Black Hole Binaries: Conclusions

 This analysis also included the development of new methods to accurately reflect the realistic distribution of possible values of pulsar distances from updated measurements.
 The way we treat these values in search pipelines has a significant impact on our ability to detect the pulsar term of a CW signal, and these methods will be critical as we proceed towards PTA sensitivities that enable a CW detection.

 Unlike previous data sets, the 12.5-year data set contains a significant CRN.
 Therefore, for the first time, we included the CRN in our Bayesian searches by fixing the model parameters to those recovered in \citet{12p5_gwb}.
 This had a significant effect on the results of many of our analyses, and proved critical to avoid a false detection of a CW at $2.45\times 10^{-9}$ Hz.
-This process also significantly impeded the reduction of our upper limits limits between the 11-year and 12.5-year NANOGrav searches at the most sensitive frequency of \bestfreq{} in most areas of the sky.
+This process also significantly impeded the reduction of our upper limits limits between the 11-year and 12.5-year NANOGrav searches at the most sensitive frequency of \bestfreq{} in most areas of the sky. \revsjv{The presence of a CRN will also impact searches for other types of signals, such as bursts with memory and fuzzy dark matter, and so searches for those sources will also need to include the CRN.}

 Despite these new necessities, we are able to place significant astrophysical constraints on the local SMBHB population.
-In our most sensitive sky location, we can rule out the existance of any SMBHB with a mass of at least $10^9 M_\odot$ emitting at \bestfreq{} within \farthestDmap{}.
+In our most sensitive sky location, we can rule out the existence of any SMBHB with a mass of at least $10^9 M_\odot$ emitting at \bestfreq{} within \farthestDmap{}.
 Furthermore, we demonstrate significant improvements to chirp mass upper limits of SMBHB candidates can be made through multi-messenger analysis techniques, and limit the chirp mass of 3C~66B to \ultargetcw{}.
 With the inclusion of more data, we will soon be able to rule out or confirm this source and other binary candidates, as well as those that are yet undiscovered.